Lee Elia: 1982–1983: Manager of the Chicago Cubs

-After the 1981 season, Green left the Phillies to join the Chicago Cubs as their general manager, seeking to return to a front-office role.
+After the 1981 season, Green left the Phillies to join the Chicago Cubs as their general manager so he could return to a front-office role.
 He brought Elia as the Cubs' manager and acquired Larry Bowa, Ryne Sandberg, Keith Moreland and Dickie Noles from the Phillies.
-With the Cubs having failed to win a National League pennant since 1945, Green and Elia implemented a new slogan, "Building a New Tradition."
+With the Cubs having failed to win a National League pennant since 1945, Green and Elia implemented a new slogan, "Building a New Tradition".
 Green remarked the Cubs were looking to improve on the previous season, when they finished last in the NL.

-During the first half of the 1982 season, while playing against the San Diego Padres, Elia scuffled with his first baseman, Bill Buckner on the field.
-After Buckner had been hit by a pitch from Padres pitcher Tim Lollar, he approached Dan Larson, who was pitching for the Cubs; Larson hit Tim Flannery with the next pitch.
-Elia accused Buckner of inciting this as retaliation, although Buckner denied his claim and stated it wasn't intentional.
+During the first half of the 1982 season, while playing against the San Diego Padres, Elia got into an altercation with his first baseman, Bill Buckner on the field.
+After being hit by a pitch from Padres pitcher Tim Lollar, Buckner approached the Cubs' pitcher Dan Larson, who hit Tim Flannery with the next pitch.
+Elia accused Buckner of inciting retaliation, although Buckner denied this and stated it wasn't intentional.
 Buckner pulled himself out of the Cubs' lineup for two games, taking issue with how Elia had approached him, before they eventually settled their dispute.
 In June, the Cubs went on a 13-game losing streak, tying the franchise record set in 1944.
 The Cubs reached the All-Star break in last place in their division, with a 36–53 record.
-In the second half of the season, the Cubs were buoyed by 18 wins in August, including their first six-game winning streak for three years, which Elia described as his "high point," with "the best complement of hitting and pitching we've had."
+In the second half of the season, the Cubs were buoyed by 18 wins in August, including their first six-game winning streak for three years, which Elia described as his "high point", with "the best complement of hitting and pitching we've had".
 They went 37–36 in the second half, finishing the season with a 73–89 record, fifth in the NL East.

 The following season, the Cubs began the season poorly; during a game against the Los Angeles Dodgers at Wrigley Field on April 29, 1983, a group of Cubs fans taunted their team's players, prompting Keith Moreland to try and climb onto the dugout to roof to reach them.
 After losing the game, the Cubs held the worst record in Major League Baseball, at 5–14.
 Elia lost his temper while speaking with reporters afterwards, delivering an infamous profanity-laden tirade regarding the Cubs' fans.
 Elia vented his feelings about Cubs fans in the stands who were booing and heckling Chicago: